-S olo Traveling for the second time to a completely new continent and everytime it feels like the first.
+South East Asia as a solo travel.
+This was the second time to a completely new continent traveling by myself and every time it feels like the first.
 Same emotions rushing through my body.
 Feeling nervous but excited at the same time.
 A Feeling that I will never get over- that wanderlust feeling!

 South East Asia has been on my bucket list for a long time now!

 This plan started as a girl’s trip with 6 of my friends that ended up being just me.

 I’m telling you this because if you really want to do something… just do it!
 Even if the original plan falls through… even if no one else can do it with you!
 Take that leap and don’t be scared.

 So, this is my South East Asia Travel Guide for Solo Travelers.

 The first thing you need to know is that I won a giveaway fromKitkatdominicana and Emely Tours.
 Won my tickets from DR to New York and New York to Thailand.
 So that was already set!

 Then I began to plan my South East Asia route finding the best domestic flights between the countries I wanted to visit.